vinceskahan/v5wiki/Configure-a-web-server-(Apache,-NGINX-or-lighttpd).md

 ### Apache

-For apache, you will add a `.conf` file that contains the configuration specific to WeeWX.
+For Apache, you will add a `.conf` file that contains the configuration specific to WeeWX.
 The location of the file depends on the Apache version, the operating system and the operating system version.
 On some systems, the file is located in a directory called `conf.d`:

 ```
 /etc/apache2/conf.d/weewx.conf